 The accuracy of your information is important to us.
 Personal information pertaining to affiliation and academic specialisation is stored, and may need to be updated.
 If you change your address or contact details, please emai email@example.com

-You have the legal right to ask for a copy of the information the RIFP holds about you.
-Please contact the Editorial Assistant at firstname.lastname@example.org if you would like to make a subject access request.
+You have the legal right to ask for a copy of your personal information that the RIFP stores.
+Please contact the Editorial Assistant at firstname.lastname@example.org if you would like to request this copy.

 Security precautions in place to protect the loss, misuse or alteration of your information

 When you register for RIFP OJS account, you will choose a password that protects your access to your account by anyone other than those parties mentioned in the ‘Who Has Access to Your Information?’ section.

 You are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 If there are security breaches that pertain to your personal data that would result in a high risk to the rights and freedoms of you as an individual, we will contact to alert you to the situation (and, if legally appropriate, notify the Information Commissioner’s Office).

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet or by email, and this can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.

 For further questions about the security in place on Open Journal System, please contact email@example.com

 How long do we keep your information?